 He pulled the coin closer, accessing the network again, mind racing.
 Gossip articles.
 Market ledgers.
 Noble accounts.
 He skimmed through the dull, meticulous data with wide eyes.

-Most minor house nobles only spent around a thousand gold every four months.
+Most minor house nobles only spent around five thousand gold every four months.

 Astra froze.
 Blinked.
 Read it again.